Ryan Trebon

 Ryan Trebon (born March 5, 1981) is a retired American bicycle racer, born in Loma Linda, California.
 He specialized in cyclo-cross and mountain bike racing.
-In cyclo-cross, Trebon captured the U.S. Gran Prix of Cyclocross series championship four different times.

-Ryan Trebon is a former American professional cyclist known for his dominance in cyclocross and mountain biking.
-Born on March 5, 1981, in the United States, Trebon made a name for himself with his powerful riding style, aggressive racing tactics, and remarkable endurance.
-Standing at 6’5” (196 cm), he was one of the tallest elite cyclocross racers, which contributed to his unique presence on the course.
+Trebon captured the U.S. Gran Prix of Cyclocross series championship four different times.
+Trebon made a name for himself with his powerful riding style, aggressive racing tactics, and remarkable endurance.
+Standing at 6’5” (196 cm), he was one of the tallest elite cyclo-cross racers.